tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 [Cutaway to James staring blankly as another clip plays behind him.]

-Victor: That sounded like a marriage proposal.
+Victor (from *Yuri on Ice*): That sounded like a marriage proposal.

 </clip>
 <james {% include timecode%}>